 10 Reasons to choose the private limited company over other business formation

-In a public company, regulation and ownership of shares can be sold to public on open market.
-On the other hand, private company, shares can be sold or transferred to other people by the choice of owner.
+In a public company, regulation and ownership of shares can be sold to the public on an open market.
+On the other hand, private limited company, shares can be sold or transferred to other people by the choice of the owner.
 Shares of such company are owned by founders, management or a group of private investors.
 Shares here are not sold in open market.
 Thus there will be less no. of shareholders, this means less complexity and confusion in decision making and management.

 MINIMUM NUMBER OF SHAREHOLDERS

-For a private company, minimum number of required shareholders is 2, whereas, for a public company, you require a minimum of 7 shareholders.
+For a private company, the minimum number of required shareholders is 2, whereas, for a public company, you require a minimum of 7 shareholders.

 MANAGEMENT AND DECISION MAKING

 Management and Decision making becomes more complex and confusing in public companies as more no. of shareholders are to be consulted.
-This complex procedure is eliminated in private company as the no. of shareholders is less.
+This complex procedure is eliminated in a private company as the no. of shareholders is less.